-On the surface, mind and brain seem like rather different sorts of things: a brain is more or less solid, we can hold it in our hand, feel its weight and notice its location as we toss it round like a ball; a mind, on the other hand, is weightless and who knows where it is, exactly?
-About as substantial as a dream, the mind has even been called a ghost in the machine.
+On the surface, mind and brain seem like rather different sorts of things: a brain feels nice and solid, we can hold it in our hand, feel its weight, and notice its location as we toss it round like a ball; a mind, on the other hand, is weightless and who knows where it is, exactly?
+About as substantial as a dream, the mind has been called a ghost in the machine.
 How could two things be more different?
-Yet, despite their differences, we have compelling evidence that the mind and brain connect.
-How do they pull that off?
+But despite their differences, we have compelling evidence that mind and brain interact.
+How do they do that?
 How does something as obviously physical as the brain connect with our ghost-like mind?
-How do we resolve what is known as the mind-body problem?
+In other words, how do we resolve what has long been known as the mind-body problem?
 Or the closely related "hard problem of consciousness" which asks why consciousness, a type of experience, exists at all.